haydeeartaza/RareCNVsAnalysis/README.md

 Pipeline Structure
 -----------------------------
-The pipeline consists of two major tasks: (1) quality control analysis, which uses the SNP-array genotyping data (green box) as an input to obtain good-quality samples and high-quality calls.
-(2) rare CNVs analysis, which takes samples and calls from the QC pipeline output, and after the data format conversion, performs the burden, rare CNVs and enrichment analysis.
+The pipeline executs two major tasks:
+- 1. Quality control analysis, which uses SNP-array genotyping data (green box) as an input to obtain high-quality samples and CNV calls.
+- 2. Rare CNV analysis, which takes samples and CNV calls from the QC pipeline output, and after the data format conversion, consists of burden, rare CNV and enrichment analysis.

 Black dotted lines split each analysis in their corresponding modules, purple boxes represent a specific task in each module, yellow boxes show representative outputs (files and/or plots), and the blue box represents external functions used by some modules.
 Dotted purple boxes are optional tasks which could be easily removed or changed to adapt the pipeline with the study requirements.

 ![Pipeline workflow](manual/images/Rare_CNV_pipeline.png)